lukaszmadrzynski/Website-Update/content/pages/index.md

         subtitle: ''
         text: >
-          Enjoy a private and personalized experience on our ecotours in Northwest Yunnan and Southeast Tibet, fostering deeper connections with local nature and culture.
+          Enjoy a private and personalized experience on our ecotours in Northwest Yunnan and Southeast Tibet.
+Foster a deeper connections with local nature and culture.
         image:
           url: /images/Private.jpg
           altText: Placeholder image